axelvaldez/radical-companies/_posts/2024/2024-04-22-organizing-radical-companies.markdown

   <li>The franchise itself will be an Ensemble of companies providing services the franchisees require (<em>e.g.</em>, purchasing, recycling, accounting, legal, etc).</li>
   <li>These services could have a transparent pricing or a paid for by a fund that would be distributed according to RADs.</li>
   <li>The fund itself would be a percentage of revenue (<em>i.e.</em>, it applies to everybody) or a Banner fund (<em>i.e.</em>, it applies to people who commit the yield of their pledged RADs).</li>
-  <li>If a frachisee company is not generating enough of a fund, it may swtiched to a fund that the franchisees have to fund.</li>
+  <li>If a frachisee company is not generating enough of a fund, it may switched to a fund that the franchisees have to fund.</li>
  </ul>

 {% include related.html %}